bow/volt/README.rst

 All of the commands except for ``init`` and ``demo`` can be run from anywhere inside a Volt project directory.

 The docs are, unfortunately, minimum at the moment.
-For now, the source is the primary documentation.